 As the name suggests, students in these courses examine a range of Native American literature.
 Students read a variety of pieces from different genres that were written by or were written about Native Americans.
 Content also comes from different tribes, and some of these courses may be considered a capstone course.

 Most courses in native North American languages examine the linguistic anthropology and general linguistics of the continent.
 Students study the history and structures of these languages, as well as the linguistic theories surrounding them.
 Other topics include syntax, phonology, grammar, language socialization, semiotics and more.

 Common Entrance Requirements

-Similar to many graduate degree programs, programs at the master's and doctoral levels in indigenous studies usually require applicants to submit official transcripts, GRE scores, letters of recommendation, a statement of purpose and/or a resume/CV with their application.
-Students applying to master's programs usually need a bachelor's degree, while those applying to doctoral programs need a master's degree and some programs may not require applicants to submit GRE scores if they have a 3.0 GPA or higher.
+Similar to many graduate degree programs, those at the master's and doctoral levels in indigenous studies usually require applicants to submit official transcripts, GRE scores, letters of recommendation, a statement of purpose and a resume/CV with their application.
+Students applying to master's programs usually need a bachelor's degree, while those applying to doctoral programs need a master's degree, and some programs may not require applicants to submit GRE scores if they have a 3.0 GPA or higher.
 Many graduate degree programs in indigenous studies also ask students to submit a writing sample that can vary in length requirement from about 10 to 20 pages.
-Some doctoral programs may also require students to submit a critical essay in addition to their writing sample.
+Some doctoral programs also require students to submit a critical essay in addition to their writing sample.

 Students can pursue a graduate certificate, master's degree or doctoral degree in indigenous studies to learn about the culture and history of different indigenous societies.
 These programs typically require a master's thesis or doctoral dissertation.